Onkar2102/ToxSearch/ARCHITECTURE.md

-  participant M as main.py/app.py participant PS as ParentSelector participant TV as TextVariationOperators participant TG as LlamaCppTextGenerator participant HM as hybrid_moderation participant EE as EvolutionEngine participant PO as population_io
+  participant M as main.py/app.py participant PS as ParentSelector participant TV as TextVariationOperators participant RG as ResponseGenerator participant PG as PromptGenerator participant EV as evaluator participant EE as EvolutionEngine participant PO as population_io